-Maija Miettinen was born in Helsinki Finland and lives and works in Lebanon Pennsylvania where she carries on her studio practice.
-Currently she teaches art at Tyler School of Art, at Temple University in Philadelphia PA .
+Maija Miettinen is a visual artist born in Helsinki Finland.
+She lives and works in Pennsylvania, USA where she carries on her studio practice.
+Currently she works as an Adjunct Professor of Art at Tyler School of Art, Temple University in Philadelphia PA.
 She received her Master of Fine Arts degree, with a graduate minor in Comparative Cultural Studies from the Ohio State University in 2015.

 In the past three years I have explored the ambiguous intersection between my paintings and the studio practice in relation to the theories of cultural marginalization, liminality, and power in the global world, but also how at the same time the work emerges from my immigrant reality while not being a reflection of my biography per se.